 The Libertarian Party (LP) was founded in 1971, and is the third largest political party in the United States.
 The LP seeks to expand personal freedoms, dramatically reduce taxes and government interference in the economy, and avoid meddling in overseas conflicts.
+For further information about our stands on issues, see our Platform.

 Following the terminology of election law in California, the main body of voting members of the Libertarian Party of Santa Clara County is called the Central Committee.
 Committee membership is defined as meeting all of the following criteria: